sqlxpert/10-minute-aws-client-vpn/README.md

 }
 ```

-Replace _TAG_ with a specific version from
+Replace _vTAG_ with a specific version tag, `v3.0.0` or newer, from
 [Releases](https://github.com/sqlxpert/10-minute-aws-client-vpn/releases).
-Always reference a specific version &#9888;.
+&#9888; Always reference a specific version.

 Edit the subnet&nbsp;ID to match the ID of a subnet in the VPN's primary (or
 sole) Availability Zone.
 The module (not you!) replaces the